 In ‘Equitable mortgage’, the owner of the property calls at the Bank in a notified town and deliver the title deeds of his property to the Branch Manager or to an Authorized Official of the bank, with an intent to create charge on the property for the purpose of securing a loan existing or future or performance of an obligation which results in financial liability.
 The bank official makes a noting in their title deed register (security register) which is also called Memorandum of Oral Assent.
 The noting contains the narration with full detail of owner of the property, property details, and title deed documents details, the amount of limit sanctioned.
 The oral expression of the mortgager about his intention to create the mortgage for the purpose stated therein is also will be recorded.
 Below the noting the Branch Manager and Bank Official would sign.
 Signature of the borrower shall not be taken on security register.
 The title deeds so deposited by the mortgager will remain in the custody of the bank till the financial liability of the borrower is fully settled.
 In earlier days, no stamp duty was levied on the equitable mortgage.
 Now stamp duty is payable in almost all the states for the equitable mortgage.
 The registration of equitable mortgage is not compulsory.
 Banks, therefore normally advise their customers for registration of the memorandum of the mortgage so that the encumbrance on the property offered as security will be appearing in the property records of ROA at the lesser cost of stamp duty.

-- Simple Mortgage: In simple mortgage, no delivery of possession of assets is required.
+Simple Mortgage: Simple mortgage is created through a registered deed and hence it is also called registered mortgage.
+Simple mortgage is preferred over equitable mortgages in exceptional cases such as :(i) where the original title deeds are not available OR (ii) the party has already created a mortgage and a second mortgage has to be created in favour of the Bank.
+In simple mortgage, no delivery of possession of assets is required.
 The mortgagor binds himself, personally responsible for the satisfaction of dues to the creditor.
 The mortgagor also agrees to lender’s right to dispose-off the mortgaged property for the purpose of settlement of financial liability of the borrower in case of defaults.

 Sub-Mortgage: When a mortgagee mortgages the property mortgaged to him to another person as a security, then it is called sub-mortgage.